Red Mountain Pass in CO is a treacherous drive in the wintertime

-Red Mountain Pass is a high mountain pass at an elevation of 11,018 ft (3,358 m) above the sea level, located in the San Juan Mountains of southwestern Colorado.
-The pass is traversed by the US 550 (Million Dollar Highway).
+Red Mountain Pass is a high mountain pass at an elevation of 3.358m (11,018ft) above the sea level, located on the boundary of Ouray and San Juan counties, in the US state of Colorado.
 At this elevation, the pass is one of the highest paved passes in Colorado.

 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 Though it is one of the higher passes in Colorado, it has only a few switchbacks on the north approach and is generally kept open in the winter months.
 The scenery of the San Juan’s is unsurpassed and many call this area the American Alps.